Jade-ux/MS02-My-Trip-Planner/README.md

 - I tried to choose an activity without first choosing a country and city.
 An alert pops up to let me know I should select a country and city before choosing an activity.
 - I entered data in the place & activities chooser form and then clicked the 'Reset' button and the form refreshed.
 - I entered data into the place & activities chooser form and then refreshed the browser.
 The form was cleared when the browser refreshed.
+- I entered invalid data into the city field and then tried to chose an activity.
+An alert pops up to tell me that the city is invalid.
+- I enter a country, then choose a city, then go back to the country and choose a different country.
+The city field is then reset which is the expected output.
+- I choose a country, city and activities.
+Then I change the activities type.
+The map clears of all markers and new markers drop down for the new activity type.
 -	 When adding items to the itinerary - I tried to add an item without a date.
 When I click 'Add to itinerary' if the date field is blank an alert pops up to let me know I should select a date.
 - I tried adding an event with a date and the event was added to the itinerary, at the bottom of the lisst of events.
+- I try adding items to the itinerary until the content overflows the block.
+A scrollbar then appears.
 - I clicked the 'Delete' button to the right of the item and the entire item was removed from the itinerary section of the page.